 Stricter travel advice

 Travellers are strongly advised to always travel with a valid ESTA or visa and to strictly adhere to the travel purpose indicated in the application.
 They are also recommended to respect the maximum length of stay allowed by the ESTA or visa.
-In addition, they'd better have with them a copy of their return flight ticket proving that they will leave the United States during the validity period of the ESTA or visa.
-Furthermore, individuals belonging to the LHBTI community are reminded that United States laws and customs may differ from those of most European countries.
+In addition, they should better have with them a copy of their return flight ticket proving that they will leave the United States during the validity period of the ESTA or visa.
+Furthermore, individuals belonging to the LGBTQ community are reminded that United States laws and customs may differ from those of most European countries.

-Sex marker in the ETA application
+Sex marker in the ESTA application

 The new law regarding the sex marker in passports not only affects Americans, but also Europeans wishing to travel to the United States on an ESTA or visa.
 Travellers must indicate the sex that was determined at their birth on the application form, and this even if the person in question now identifies as belonging to a different sex.

-If your passport has the X gender marker, or if the sex marker in your passport is different from the sex determined at the time of your birth, you should better contact the American consulate before applying for your ESTA.
+If your passport has the "X" gender marker, or if the sex marker in your passport is different from the sex determined at the time of your birth, you should better contact the American consulate before applying for your ESTA.
 The American consulate will be able to provide further information about the current admission requirements.